Access epidemiological delay distributions

 It is a common practice for analysts to manually search the available literature and copy and paste the summary statistics or the distribution parameters from scientific publications.
 A challenge that is often faced is that the reporting of different statistical distributions is not consistent across the literature. {epiparameter}’s objective is to facilitate the access to reliable estimates of distribution parameters for a range of infectious diseases, so that they can easily be implemented in outbreak analytic pipelines.

-In this episode, we will choose the summary statistics from the library of epidemiological parameters provided by {epiparameter}.
+In this episode, we will access the summary statistics of generation time for COVID-19 from the library of epidemiological parameters provided by {epiparameter}.
+These metrics can be used to estimate the transmissibility of this disease using EpiNow2 in subsequent episodes.

 Generation time vs serial interval